 c.
 Allowed/Disallowed Building Types.

 i.
-Building Code-compliant dwelling structures, including Modular Dwelling Units may be used as an ADU.
+Building Code-compliant dwelling structures, including Modular Dwelling Units, may be used as an ADU.
 A recreational vehicle or trailer or Manufactured Home may not be used as an ADU.

 d.
 Sale of ADU.